-The pangenome project studies in which UW Medicine scientists made significant contributions were:
+The pangenome project studies in which University of Washington School of Medicine scientists made significant contributions were:

-Drafting the pangenome reference
+Drafting the Pangenome Reference

 The overall project report, "A draft human pangenome reference," is published in Nature.
 Eichler, an expert in human genome evolution and variation, and their relation to disease, was among the senior authors.
 David Porubsky, Mitchell Vollger, William T. Harvey, Katherine M. Munson, Carl A. Baker, Kendra Hoekzema, Jennifer Kordusky and Alexandra P. Lewis, all from his department, were part of the project team.